 A bead reamer is a tool that is used to enlarge, straighten or smooth the holes on glass, gemstone, pearl or other types of beads.
 It is a round file, usually coated with diamond dust to help it smooth away the bead material.
 They are often available in sets of varying lengths and thicknesses.

-The most important thing to remember, and the thing I didn't know when I started using mine, is that you need to keep your bead and the reamer bit wet at all times.
+The most important thing to remember, and the thing we didn't know when we started using ours, is that you need to keep your bead and the reamer bit wet at all times.
 Once the reaming bit dries out, the diamond coating will strip off in no time, rendering that particular bit useless.
 When it comes to any bead reaming job no matter how big or small, remember: water is your friend.
 It keeps the bead reamer bit lubricated, it keeps the bead cool so it won't overheat and crack or chip.
 This is especially true if you are using an electric bead reamer.

 When reaming, some people swear by dripping water over the bead while working, as this keeps fresh water flowing over the bead reamer bit and the bead, and flushes out the powder made by the grinding reamer.
 However, this is not always an option if your workspace does not have running water.
 In that case, if you can submerge your bead in a small bowl or dip it in periodically to keep the area wet.
 This will ensure that you'll have the best results.